jddecker/jddecker.github.io/content/blog/surviving tokyo quick travel tips/index.md

 Here are some final quick tips:

 * Pack light if you can.
+There are lots of stairs and it's easier to use trians.
-* Bring some Japanese Yen in cash.
-Credit cards are accepted in many places, but you'll likely need physical cash at some point. *I tend to spend around ¥10,000 per person per week in cash, unless I go on a serious gotcha machine spree.*
+* Carry some cash.
+While cards are becoming more common, you'll still need Yen for small shops and temples.
+I budget about ¥10,000 per person per week in cash, more if you plan on hitting the Gachapon (capsule toy) machines.
 * Always carry your passport.
-It's your official ID in Japan, and authorities can request to see it.
+It's your legal ID in Japan, and you're required to show it if requested by authorities.
 * Be prepared for lots of walking and stairs (wear comfortable shoes or whatever works for you).
 * Bathrooms in Japan are great, but the ones in shopping centers, restaurants, and hotels tend to be the best.
 * Bring hand sanitizer in case a public bathroom doesn't have soap.
 * Pack your suitcase inside another suitcase so you can bring back two if you shop a lot.
 * Aim to stay within a 5-10 minute walk of a Tokyo Metro or JR line.
-Easy access to transit is your friend!
 * When given the option to pay in Japanese Yen or US Dollars, choose Yen.
 With 1 USD ≈ 150 JPY as of this writing, you'll usually get a better deal.
-* Deodorant can be harder to find in Japan, so it's a good idea to bring some with you.
-Seriously, you'll thank me later!
+* Pack your own deodorant.
+It can be hard to find in Japan, and local versions are often much weaker than Western brands.
-* Fill out your customs form in advance through [Japan Web](https://www.vjw.digital.go.jp/) and use the QR code at customs instead of handwriting a form.
-It's a massive time-saver at the airport!
+* Fill out your customs form in advance through [Visit Japan Web](https://www.vjw.digital.go.jp/).
+Using the QR code at the airport is much faster than handwriting paper forms.

 ## More Resources